When you are in the report view, you can perform a series of actions. You'll find these in the top right corner of the report.

 Event funnel details

 In the event funnel details, you’ll find information on how the events are tracked for each of your tracking points.
-In this example the events; impressions, in-view and clicks has been tracked.
-From the “rate” it is further evident how big a share, has continued to the the “next event”.
-In this example, for newsletter 4, 50% of the ones that has generated an impression has further clicked.
+In this example, the events; impressions, in-view and clicks have been tracked.
+From the “rate” it is further evidence how big a share, has continued to the “next event”.
+In this example, for newsletter 4, 50% of the ones that have generated an impression has further clicked.

 To see the specific profile for the events, scroll to the bottom of the events tab.
-Here you can see how the events(i.e. clicks) are divided by age, gender, education, employment, income, household size and whether there are children in the household.
+Here you can see how the events(i.e. clicks) are divided by demographics: age, gender, education, employment, income, household size and whether there are children in the household.
+You can also see how the events are divided by your own selected custom segments criteria, like ownership, purchasing intent and so on.